 4. Responsibilities VS Accomplishments

-Before crafting a resume, one of the first steps should be reading through the job requirements carefully.
-See the keywords they use and get the grip of who they’re actually looking for.
+Before crafting a resume, one of your first steps should be reading through the job requirements carefully.
+Pay close attention to the keywords they use and get the grip of who they’re actually looking for.

-The second step should be going through their company website, social media profiles, and the blog.
-What is their company culture?
+The second step should be going through their company website, social media profiles, blog, and anywhere else they’re active.
+What’s their company culture?
 What kind of people work there?
 Would you fit in the team?
 All this information will give you a head start and provide clues for your resume design, content, and overall feeling.
 Make it specific to the company and the job requirements.

 6. Irrelevant experience

+Don’t ever submit a resume that’s out of date.
 Your resume should be up to date with relevant information at all times.
 Consider leaving out that summer job you did 10 years ago.
-Unless you achieved something significant and relevant to the job position you’re applying for, leave it out.
-Nobody cares.
+Unless you achieved something significant and relevant to the job position you’re applying for, it’s just a distraction.
+A rule of thumb I like to use is to look at every piece of information on my resume and ask myself whether it makes the resume more effective.
+If it doesn’t add any value, I cut it.

 The experience content of your resume should exponentially progress with you.

 Employers might require your resume to be in a certain format depending on their company’s Applicant Tracking System (ATS).
-However, the safest way to save and send your resume is a PDF format.
+However, unless the company has specific instructions, the safest way to send your resume is as a PDF.
 The main reason being that a PDF doesn’t change depending on the computer’s operating system.
+If you send a .docx file created in OpenOffice and it gets opened in Microsoft Word, it might look like a real mess.

 Also, make sure your resume doesn’t get out of hand by using a number of different fonts, graphs, and neon colors.
 Keep it neat, clean and easy to read.